Tiny Turtle Graphics Interpreter

 tfe_text_view_get_file.

-similar to the codes in the former applications.
-The codes of
+and similar to the codes in the former applications.
+The codes

 Suppose that the turtle application runs with the following program.